flambard/CLERIC/README.md

 How to install
 --------------

-The easiest way to install CLERIC is to use [ASDF-Install](http://common-lisp.net/project/asdf-install/):
+CLERIC is easily installed with [Quicklisp](http://www.quicklisp.org/) or [ASDF-Install](http://common-lisp.net/project/asdf-install/).

+Using Quicklisp:

+    > (ql:quickload :cleric)

+Using ASDF-Install:

     > (asdf-install:install :cleric)